 Rather than going after random prospects, examine the pathways that led to top clients.
 You’ll find the clues, like the ants’ pheromones, you can use to build your ideal prospect profile.
 Focus on the profile and you can replicate your best client relationships.

-1 The Science of Goal-Setting and Goal-Getting webinar poll, Hartford Funds, 2/17
+More on The Science and Psychology of Goal-Setting and Goal-Getting >